 But let's be honest: how we communicate has never been static.
 It's been constantly changing for over 5,000 years, and it will continue to change.

-For the market research industry, the lesson is clear: we need to constantly re-examine the communication channels we’re using.
-We need to use the platforms best suited for the people we’re trying to reach and capture insights from.
+For the market research and insights industry, the lesson is clear: we need to constantly re-examine the communication channels we're using.
+If we want to capture accurate insights, then we need to use the platforms best suited for the people we're trying to reach and hear from.

-This need to engage your consumers where they are is particularly important if you’re conducting market research with Gen Zs and Millennials.
-Young consumers tend to be early adopters of new communication channels, so if you’re relying on outdated approaches, you’re at risk of blowing up your market research and sample costs, slowing down your projects—or, worst, getting feedback that don’t accurately represent the attitudes and opinions of your consumers.
+This need to engage consumers where they are is particularly important when conducting market research with Gen Z and Millennials.
+Young consumers tend to be early adopters of new communication channels.
+For example, Pew found that 97% of 18-to-29 year olds in the US now own a smartphone.
+So if you're relying on outdated approaches, you're at risk of blowing up your sample costs, slowing down your projects — or, worst of all, getting consumer feedback that doesn't accurately represent the attitudes and opinions of your consumers.

-Earlier this year, we partnered with our sister company Reach3 Insights and used our mobile market research platform to engage 705 Gen Z and Millennial consumers in the US to learn about the communication preferences of younger consumers.
+To understand Gen Z and millennial's email behaviors, we partnered with our sister company Reach3 Insights and used our conversational market research platform to engage 705 Gen Z and Millennial consumers in the US to learn about the communication preferences of younger consumers.

 Our biggest takeaway?
 Young people are ignoring emails.